logo

 Minimising Gassy Foods for Baby's Comfort

-Now here is something that's not necessarily unhealthy but can definitely cause discomfort to your baby.
-Since breastmilk pretty much transfers all food properties to the baby, gassy foods such as beans, broccoli, cabbage, and Brussels sprouts can lead to bloating, burping, and gas.
+Now here is something that's not necessarily unhealthy but can cause discomfort to your baby.
+Since breastmilk transfers all food properties to the baby, gassy foods such as beans, broccoli, cabbage, and Brussels sprouts can lead to bloating, burping, and gas.
 If you notice your little one is extra gassy or colicky, it could help to try skipping these foods for a week or two to see if it makes a difference.

 Navigating Dairy and Other Common Allergens